 Financial instruments that are potentially subject the Group to significant concentration of credit risk primarily consist of cash and cash equivalents, restricted cash, debt securities, accounts receivable, contract assets, receivables from online payment agencies, amounts due from related parties, long-term time deposits and held-to-maturity investments and long-term restricted cash included in "Other non-current assets".
 The carrying amounts of these assets represent the Group's maximum exposure to credit risk.
 As of December 31, 2023, the Group has RMB230.9 billion (US\$32.5 billion) in cash and cash equivalents, restricted cash, debt investments and long-term restricted cash, which is held by financial institutions in mainland China and international financial institutions outside of mainland China.
 In the event of bankruptcy of one of these financial institutions, the Group may not be able to claim its cash and cash equivalents, restricted cash and debt investments back in full.
-The Group continues to monitor the financial strength of the financial institutions, 82% and 18% of which are held by financial institutions in mainland China and international financial institutions outside of mainland China, respectively.
-The Group's total cash and cash equivalents, restricted cash, and debt investments held at three financial institutions in mainland China representing 17%, 16% and 13% of the Group's total cash and cash equivalents, restricted cash, and debt investments as of December 31, 2023, respectively.
+The Group continues to monitor the financial strength of the financial institutions, 82% and 18% of which are held by financial institutions in mainland China and international financial institutions outside of mainland cash equivalents, restricted cash, and debt investments held at three financial institutions in mainland China, respectively.
+The Group's total cash and cash equivalents, restricted cash, and debt investments as of December 31, 2023, respectively.